Below are some other great websites with information on a range of topics related to ‘green’ gardening, and plant care.

 The American Conifer Society has a database of conifers, a photo gallery to help you identify or choose conifers for your landscape and tips for caring for conifers.

-Soil Builders: I recommend this excellent thoroughbred compost and mighty microbe mulch to my clients – out of Ridgefield, WA.
+Soil Builders: Amy recommends this excellent thoroughbred compost and mighty microbe mulch to her clients – out of Ridgefield, WA.
+She is one of their recommended designers.